mapillary/OpenSfM/README.md

 # Naive Cone Pairing algorithm
 **Jupyter-notebooks could be found in this repo https://github.com/aliaksandr960/opensfm_pairing_draft**

 ## Overview
+Generally, it is just attempt to fix some edge cases.
+OpenSfM is the proven tool, which successfuly works for more than 10 years.

 The image matching pipeline operates as follows: image pairs are initially selected based on metadata and then matched using point-matching algorithms such as SIFT, ORB, ALIKE, or others.
-There is an attempt to enhance the image pairing process using metadata.
+There is an attempt to improve the image pairing process.

-Leveraging metadata such as yaw, pitch, and roll — allows for the selection of more relevant pairs, rather then brutforce.

-**Image matching for perspective aerial images in OpenSfM is also constrained by traditional computer vision algorithms such as SIFT and ORB.
-Most of these struggle with significant variations in scale, rotation, and perspective.**

 **In cases, when you have mix of nadir and oblique images, utilizing Field of View (FoV) cones could offer advantages over distance- or triangulation-based methods, which are already implemented in OpenSfM.
 But small advantages, don't expect a lot.**